Skip to main content

 3. The customer enters a username and password.

-4. The app sends the customer’s credentials to Salesforce and, in return, receives a session ID as confirmation of successful authentication.
+4. The app sends the customer’s credentials to Salesforce and receives a session ID as confirmation of successful authentication.

 5. The customer approves the app’s request to grant access to the app.